SAT and Working Groups

 Restructure from ASSA team to SAT

 During 2010 we established 5 Athena SWAN Self-Assessment (ASSA) teams, one in each of the main administrative units within the department.
-On the basis of a consultation in 2015, the groups have been merged into one team during the early part of 2018.
-A centralised Self-Assessment Team (SAT) will aid with consistency of approach across NDM and aid target directed action, whilst representation from each of the key Units will ensure we maintain sensitivity to the needs of individual Units.
-The restructure also provides us with the opportunity to ensure gender balance on the panel.
-To engage key individuals with the appropriate skills and knowledge to maintain good progress on specific time-limited projects and maintain breadth and depth of involvement of staff and students across NDM we have established a formalised structure of working groups for specific projects, to report into the SAT.
+On the basis of a consultation in 2015, the groups were merged into one team during the early part of 2018.
+This was done, in part, as a centralised Athena SWAN Self-Assessment Team (SAT) aids with consistency of approach across NDM and supports target directed action, whilst representation from each of the key Units ensure that we maintain sensitivity to the needs of individual Units.
+The restructure also provided us with the opportunity to ensure gender balance on the panel.
+To engage key individuals with the appropriate skills and knowledge to maintain good progress on specific time-limited projects and maintain breadth and depth of involvement of staff and students across NDM a formalised structure of working groups were established for specific projects, reporting into the SAT.

 What is the role of the SAT?

 The SAT’s primary purpose is to aid the Athena SWAN initiative by contributing to the action plan process and ensuring its implementation.
 To ensure a broad range of experiences and knowledge are drawn upon, NDM’s Athena SWAN Self-Assessment Team (SAT) is gender balanced, has representatives from each of the key administrative Units of NDM, a student representative and individuals from a range of staff types and career levels.
 The Working Groups report to the SAT, making recommendations and proposing action.
 The SAT meets termly, and reports to the Senior Management Committee within NDM, who provide strategic direction.
 The membership of the SAT will be reviewed on an annual basis, ensuring workload of it’s members is considered and representation remains diverse.

 What is the role of the Working Groups?